 “While periorbital fat loss is a well documented side effect of a class of medications known as prostaglandin analogues, that includes Latisse, luckily this side effect appears to be rare,” says Dorado, PR dermatologist Julia Schwartz, MD, who is a dermatology advisor for Ro.

 Dr. Schlessinger notes that careful application of drops or serum will likely avoid these complications.
 “However, some over-the-counter lash formulations like Revitalash have lower amounts of prostaglandin analogues and have fewer side effects,” he advises.

 Is the fat loss permanent?

-For some, but not all, patients symptoms will reverse with the discontinuation of the prostaglandin analogue Dr. Douglas tells us.
-Dr. Mohadjer adds, “This shrinkage may be reversible with cessation of the drops or serum,” stressing it may also depend on how long the drops have been used.
+For some, but not all, patients symptoms will reverse with the discontinuation of the prostaglandin analogue.
+Dr. Mohadjer says, “This shrinkage may be reversible with cessation of the drops or serum,” stressing it may also depend on how long the drops have been used.